Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 This service isn’t a permanent fix, but it’s an essential first step.
 It effectively stops the damage from getting worse, preventing water from seeping into your attic, insulation, and walls.
 By securing a tarp over the breach, you buy yourself valuable time to assess the situation, contact your insurance company, and schedule a proper residential roofing repair or replacement without the stress of an active leak.
 It’s a quick, effective way to protect your home and belongings until a lasting solution can be put in place.

-When to Call for an Emergency Roof Tarp
+When Should You Call for an Emergency Roof Tarp?

 You should call for an emergency roof tarp as soon as you notice significant damage.
 Don’t wait for a small problem to become a major disaster.
 If you see missing shingles, punctures from hail, or holes from a fallen branch, it’s time to make the call.
 Any opening in your roof is an invitation for water damage, which can quickly lead to mold, rotted wood, and compromised structural integrity.
 Acting fast helps stabilize the structure and prevents further deterioration.
 If you can see daylight through your attic ceiling or notice active leaks during a storm, a professional tarping service is your best immediate defense.